Cookie Policy

 Categories of Cookies We Use

-- Strictly necessary — required for the Service to function, including authentication, session management, and security.
+- Strictly necessary: required for the Service to function, including authentication, session management, security, recording your cookie choices, and remembering your light or dark theme.
 These cannot be switched off.

-- Analytics — help us understand how the website and platform are used so we can improve them.
-Analytics cookies are only set where permitted.
+- Analytics: help us understand how the website and platform are used so we can improve them.
+Analytics cookies are only set if you opt in.

 We do not use advertising or cross-site tracking cookies.